 This book is all about creating effective landing pages and websites.
 Krug's classic gets you back to the basics of online advertising.
 Rule #1: make it easy.

 So many media buyers and advertisers get in their own way with clunky, disruptive, and confusing pages.
 This book steers you away from that and towards a more effective process that works.

-by Joseph Sugarman
+#7 Triggers, Joseph Sugarman